 Alternatively, in our search rooms you can carry out research into any records which are open to public access and you can benefit from our full range of research facilities, including advice from staff.

 What records are available online?

-On the ScotlandsPeople website you can search indexes to registers of births, deaths and marriages; census returns; wills and testaments (including soldiers' wills), valuation rolls and Coats of Arms; and download digital copies of the records.
+On the ScotlandsPeople website you can search indexes to registers of births, deaths and marriages; census returns; wills and testaments (including soldiers' wills), valuation rolls, Highland and Island Emigration Society records and Coats of Arms; and download digital copies of the records.
 There is a statutory fee for this service.

 On the ScotlandsPlaces website you can view tax rolls, Ordnance Survey name books, and maps and plans.

-The Scottish Archive Network website has digital copies of selected records from the NRS and other Scottish archives, including the Highlands and Islands Emigration Society passenger lists.
+The Scottish Archive Network website has digital copies of selected records from the NRS and other Scottish archives.

 Find out how to contact us to make an enquiry by e-mail, post, telephone or fax.